Spread of Ebola

 Exposure to Infected Body Fluids

 Another way that the spread of Ebola may occur involves direct contact with the blood or secretions of an infected person.
 A patient's family and friends are at increased risk for exposure this way, because they come in close contact with such secretions when caring for the infected person.
-People can also be exposed to Ebola virus through contact with objects, such as needles, that have been contaminated with infected secretions.
+People can also be exposed to the virus through contact with objects, such as needles, that have been contaminated with infected secretions.